realsulty/BookAppointment-AWS/README.md

 - below click on add model in the request body tab
 Content-Type: application/json
 click Save
-now click on Deploy API after all changes have been added
+- now click on Deploy API after all changes have been added
-- in the window chose create new stage, name the stage prod then click deploy
+- in the window from the dropdown menu chose new stage, name the stage prod then click deploy

-in the new stages page click on the Plus sign ==+== to open the resourse you had until you get to POST Copy and Invoke URL so you can add it to the html file in the fetch function now you can go and create you s3 bucket and upload the index.html
+in the new stages page click on the Plus sign + to open the resourse you had until you get to POST Copy and Invoke URL so you can add it to the html file in the fetch function now you can go and create you s3 bucket and upload the index.html